nbraingroup/brainhackorg.github.io/_posts/2027-08-03-brainhackwarsaw.markdown

 Announcement of projects:                            September 15th, 2017

 Participant registration starts:                        September 1st, 2017 \\
-Deadline for participant registration:              November 1st, 2017 xs
+Deadline for participant registration:              November 1st, 2017

 At the moment, the call for project proposals is open.
 The proposals can include various forms of a group activity, e.g., data analysis, app development, a two-day discussion club, developing a new software etc. The organizers will provide a few openly available datasets to the project authors, but developing projects using private datasets is also welcome.